khosronz/SLWMP-Centos/README.md

 - OS: Debian 9 (Stretch) or CentOS 7.x, clean install!

 ## Installation
-Important: SL(A)EMP makes use of various open-source software.
+Important: SLWMP makes use of various open-source software.
 Please assure you agree with their license before using it.
 Any part of SL(A)EMP itself is released under GNU General Public License, Version 3.

 ```